Simulation-Based Prediction of Black Hole Spectra: From $10M_\odot$ to $10^8 M_\odot$: Methods

 \texttt{Pandurata} \citep{Schnittman_2013b} is a Monte Carlo ray-tracing code for application to accretion flows that include both optically thick disks and optically thin coronae in the vicinity of a Kerr black hole.
 Photon packets are launched from a photosphere and travel along geodesics until possibly scattering off an electron in the corona.
 Klein-Nishina scattering was implemented in \citet{Kinch_2019}, but pair physics is not included.
 After each \texttt{Pandurata} run has traced enough packets to keep statistical fluctuations below a tolerable level, each cell's total energy transfer from gas to photons is computed and compared to the approximate Compton cooling rate in that cell from the underlying GRMHD simulation.
 Each cell's electron temperature is then adjusted, via the Newton-Raphson method, so that the Compton cooling rate recorded by the \texttt{Pandurata} run matches that of the GRMHD simulation.
 Additional \texttt{Pandurata} runs are then performed until each cell is brought into thermal balance.
 Unlike in previous papers, we now freeze the temperature of cells that have converged to the desired power to within a factor of one half of the convergence criterion.
 This step is necessary for higher accretion rate cases where cells near the black hole have a large number of scattering events involving previously-scattered photon packets.
 The power dissipated in these cells depends not only on the temperature of the cells, but also on the temperature of the cells that hosted the previous scattering events for the relevant photon packets.
 In extreme cases, the Newton-Raphson algorithm has no chance of converging because of large power fluctuations independent of local temperature.
 By freezing cells matching the desired power well, we eventually damp those power fluctuations in the problematic cells, allowing them to converge.

 To initialize \texttt{Pandurata}, we begin with a simulation snapshot from \texttt{HARM3D} in which the data are cell-centered on the simulation's spherical grid.
 We then interpolate the density, temperature, and velocity data to a different spherical grid made suitable for \texttt{Pandurata} principally by coarsening its radial resolution.
 Thus, while \texttt{HARM3D} has 1020 logarithmically spaced radial gridpoints in $r=1.4-70\;r_g$, \texttt{Pandurata} has 192 logarithmically spaced radial gridpoints in this range.
-Next, we specify the parameters of the \texttt{Pandurata} run: the black hole mass, iron abundance (assumed solar in this paper), and inflow-equilibrium radius.
-Unlike in previous papers, we now apply \texttt{PTransX} only where inflow equilibrium has been achieved, and $r_{\rm inflow} = 30 \; r_g$ for these simulations.
-However, the outer radial bound for \texttt{Pandurata}'s Monte Carlo transfer solution is $r_{\rm outer} = 70 \; r_g$.
-The spin parameter and accretion rate are set by the choice of snapshot.

 To begin a \texttt{Pandurata} radiation transfer solution, it is necessary to specify a boundary condition along the disk's photosphere at which photons are injected outward into the surrounding corona.
 In most instances, the seed photons are determined by the most recent \texttt{PTransX} solution.
 However, at the start of a post-processing run, there has been no previous \texttt{PTransX} solution; in this situation, at each photospheric area cell, the $\texttt{HARM3D}$ cooling rate is integrated vertically from the disk's top photosphere to its bottom photosphere.
 The photospheric spectral surface brightness is then taken to be thermal for a bolometric surface brightness equal to half the integrated cooling rate in the column.